Close

 EO4Wetlands

 The restoration of wetlands, critical ecosystems, is vital in view of the challenges of climate change.
-The full-scale experiment of depoldering offers a unique opportunity for EO4Wetlands to monitor this restoration using the complementarity between different wavelengths and scales of observation (in situ, drone and satellite).
+The full-scale experiment of depoldering offers a unique opportunity for EO4Wetlands to monitor this restoration using the complementarity between different wavelengths and scales of observation (in situ and satellite).

 Earth observation for multi-scale monitoring of wetlands restoration